hercychang/prep-step-1/part7-control_flow/logical_operators.md

 ```

 `&&` evaluates to `true` if both operands are true. `||` evaluates to `true` if
-one operand is true.
-In `true || false`, the Ruby interpreter doesn't evaluate
+at least  one operand is true.
+In `true || false`, the Ruby interpreter doesn't
-the code after `||` because it's superfluous.
-Since the first operand is true,
+evaluate the code after `||` because it's superfluous.
+Since the first operand
-the expression will be true regardless of the second operand.
-This behavior is
+is true, the expression will be true regardless of the second operand.
+This
-an example of **short-circuit evaluation**, where the second operand of a
+behavior is an example of **short-circuit evaluation**, where the second operand
-logical operator is evaluated only if the first operand does not suffice to
+of a logical operator is evaluated only if the first operand does not suffice to
 determine the value of the expression.
 Conversely, `false && true` is also an
-example of short-circuiting.
+example of short-circuiting (the expression will be false regardless of the
+second operand).

 `!`, sometimes known as _bang_, reverses the boolean value of its operand.
 Though `!` receives a single operand, that operand can be the result of an
 expression. `!(false || true)` returns `false`. `!false || true` would return
-`true` and would short-circuit. `&&` and `||` also permit expressions as
+`true` and would short-circuit.

+`&&` and `||` also permit expressions as operands:
-operands:

 ```ruby
 3 < 5 && "cat" < "dog" #=> true